Our Coorong Our Coast

 The project team implement on ground works such as revegetating vital habitat, limiting access to nesting sites and controlling pest plants and animals.
 Site Action plans have been developed to guide priority actions for the future and community engagement activities take place to educate locals and visitors to the region, driving behavioural change.

 The project welcomes and encourages volunteers to take part in activities such as bird monitoring surveys and vegetation work.
-Details can be found on the website or social media.

 Key achievements from the project's first three years are outlined below: